LieBtrau/digital-walkie-talkie/hardware/codec-evaluation/eval.md

 The output frequency is one eight of the sampling frequency.
 So there are only 8 samples per period.
 This is not enough to accurately represent a sine wave.
 How well does the codec the reproduce the sine wave?
 Is a reconstruction filter needed?

+A lot of noise is caused by noise on the USB-port.
+For the noise measurements, the USB-port is disconnected.
+A lab power supply is used to power the ESP32-A1S kit on the battery port.

 # ES8388
 ## Measurements Fs = 8kHz
 <a href="./es8388_scope_8kHz.png"><img src="./es8388_scope_8kHz.png" width="500"/></a>